OfficeDev/VBA-content/VBA/Excel-VBA/articles/about-coauthoring-in-excel.md

 ## Introduction to co authoring

-[Co-authoring](https://support.office.com/en-US/article/Collaborate-on-Excel-workbooks-at-the-same-time-with-co-authoring-7152aa8b-b791-414c-a3bb-3024e46fb104) allows you to edit a workbook hosted in the cloud (that is, OneDrive, OneDrive for Business, or SharePoint Online) simultaneously with other users.
+[Co authoring](https://support.office.com/en-US/article/Collaborate-on-Excel-workbooks-at-the-same-time-with-co-authoring-7152aa8b-b791-414c-a3bb-3024e46fb104) allows you to edit a workbook hosted in the cloud (that is, OneDrive, OneDrive for Business, or SharePoint Online) simultaneously with other users.
 With each save, everyone editing the workbook at that time can see changes.
 With [AutoSave](../../Office-Shared-VBA/articles/how-autosave-impacts-addins-and-macros.md) enabled, you can see everyone's changes to the workbook in real-time.
 If you're not ready for others to see your changes, then you can turn off AutoSave until you're ready to share your changes and receive others' changes.

 ## Principles of co authoring